On Experiments: Optimal Decisions

 \begin{definition}

 A proper loss is a function $L : \Theta \times \PP(\Theta) \rightarrow \RR$ such that $\forall P \in \PP(\Theta)$,

-\end{definition} A proper loss takes a prediction $Q \in \PP(\Theta)$, and then penalizes the decision maker according to how much weight their prediction assigned to the unknown $\theta$.
-Intuitively properness ensures that if the decision maker \emph{knows} $P$, then they minimize their expected loss by \emph{reporting} $P$.
-Proper losses constitute a well studied class of loss functions, that provide suitable surrogates for decision problems \cite{brier1950verification,Grunwald2004,Zhang2004,Gneiting2007,Dawid2007,Reid2009a,Dawid2007,AvilaPires2013}. \\ \\ Furthermore, we show how to render any proper loss convex through a canonical re-parametrization.
-This allows the use of tools from convex analysis \cite{Boyd2004,Lucchetti2006} to aid in calculating optimal actions.
+\end{definition} A proper loss takes a prediction $Q \in \PP(\Theta)$, and then penalizes the decision maker according to the amount of weight that their prediction assigns to the unknown $\theta$.
+Properness ensures that if the decision maker \emph{knows} $P$, then they minimize their expected loss by \emph{reporting} $P$.
+Proper losses constitute a well-studied class of loss functions that provide suitable surrogates for decision problems \citep{brier1950verification,Grunwald2004,Zhang2004,Gneiting2007,Dawid2007,Reid2009a,Dawid2007,AvilaPires2013}. \\ \\ Furthermore, we show how to render any proper loss convex through a canonical reparameterization.
+This allows the use of tools from convex analysis \citep{Boyd2004,Lucchetti2006} to aid in calculating optimal actions.